Hamster45105/phishfish/README.md

 **Self-hosted AI-powered email phishing protection**

-PhishFish monitors your email in real-time and uses free access to the GitHub models API to utilise LLMs and detect phishing attempts, and send notifcations to ntfy.sh when a phishing email is found.
+PhishFish monitors your email in real-time and uses free access to the GitHub models API to detect phishing emails.
+When a phishing email is detected, PhishFish can either send a notifcation to your phone or move it to a different folder (or both!).

 ## 🚀 Quick Start with Docker